Home » Recipes » 5-ingredient Mexican Quinoa

 5-ingredient Mexican Quinoa

-This healthy Mexican quinoa recipe uses only 5 ingredients and comes together in under 20 minutes.
+This Mexican quinoa recipe uses only 5 ingredients and comes together in under 20 minutes.
 It's quick, easy and super delicious!

 Okay, hi.
 I just have to dive right in today and talk about this Mexican quinoa.